Holoship

 "Holoship" is the first episode of Series V of the science fiction sitcom Red Dwarf and the twenty-fifth in the series run.
-It was first broadcast on the British television channel BBC2 on 20 February 1992 in the 9:00 PM evening time slot.
+It was first broadcast on the British television channel BBC2 on 20 February 1992.
 It was written by Rob Grant and Doug Naylor, and directed by Juliet May.

 Plot

-While travelling aboard a Starbug, Dave Lister, Cat, Kryten, Arnold Rimmer and Holly finish watching a movie.
+While travelling aboard Starbug, Dave Lister (Craig Charles), Cat (Danny John-Jules), Kryten (Robert Llewellyn), Arnold Rimmer (Chris Barrie) and Holly (Hattie Hayridge) finish watching a movie.
 While Lister is left in tears and Kryten praises the film, Rimmer shows disgust over the romantic elements of its plot, claiming no man would abandon their dreams for a woman they love, especially one they will never see again.

-Holly interrupts the discussion by alerting the group to the presence of another craft.
-The group discover the craft to be a holoship called the Enlightenment – a purely holographic vessel, not detectable on any sensors, crewed entirely by computer-generated holograms of Space Corps elite personnel.
-Rimmer is subsequently taken aboard and delights in finding himself able to exist in a place where he can touch, feel and taste without any form of assistance, further surprised that Enlightment upholds a regulation that crew members have sex twice a day.
+Holly interrupts by alerting the group to a nearby craft – a purely holographic vessel called the Enlightenment, not detectable on any sensors, crewed entirely by computer-generated holograms of Space Corps elite personnel.
+Rimmer is taken aboard and delights in finding himself able to exist in a place where he can touch, feel and taste without any form of assistance, further surprised that Enlightments requirement that crew members have sex twice a day.

-Rimmer becomes attracted to one such crew member, Commander Nirvanah Crane.
-He falls in love with her, and decides to ask the ship's captain to join the crew.
-However, he learns that the crew is already full but that if he passes an intelligence contest against another crew member, he will be recruited at the expense of his opponent's existence.
-Concerned he will fail, Rimmer opts to cheat and has Kryten give him a mind-patching operation to increase his IQ.
-The patch fails during the contest, leading Rimmer to abandon it halfway through and disrupt Lister, Cat and Kryten's interviews for a new hologram to request a new one.
-Kryten tells him that his mind cannot readily accept a patch.
-However, Rimmer is delighted when his opponent suddenly withdraws, and bids farewell to his friends before transporting onto the Enlightment.
-Upon learning that Nirvanah was his opponent and that she sacrificed herself for his happiness, Rimmer finds himself renouncing his earlier belief on romance (even to his own disbelief), resigns his new commission, and returns to Red Dwarf in order to let Nirvanah be reinstated with her crew.
+Rimmer has sex with Commander Nirvanah Crane (Jane Horrocks).
+Wanting to continue the relationship, he asks the ship's captain if he can join the crew.
+The captain says the crew is already full but that he can win an anonymous crew member's berth through an intelligence contest.
+Concerned he will fail, Rimmer has Kryten give him a mind-patching operation to increase his IQ.
+Rimmer abandons the contest halfway through because of the patch failing, but before he is able to receive a new one, his opponent suddenly withdraws.
+Delighted, he bids farewell to his friends before transporting onto the Enlightment.

+Once there he learns that Nirvanah was his opponent and that she sacrificed herself for his happiness.
+Rimmer finds himself renouncing his earlier beliefs about romance (even to his own disbelief), resigns his new commission, and returns to Red Dwarf in order to let Nirvanah be reinstated with her crew.